Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Modality Importance Analysis

-To quantify the contribution of each modality to overall model performance, we introduce a \emph{Modality Importance Score}.
-This score is derived from the modality ablation results and measures the relative performance degradation on downstream tasks when a specific modality is removed during pretraining.
+-0.1in To quantify the contribution of each modality to overall model performance, we introduce two types of \emph{Modality Importance Scores}.
+The first, termed the Modality Shapley Value, is grounded in cooperative game theory and measures the marginal contribution of each modality.
+In this framework, each modality represents a "player," and the model's downstream performance represents the outcome of the "game".
+The second metric, termed the Relative Importance Score, is derived directly from modality ablation results in Section~\ref{modality_ablation}, which measures the relative performance degradation on downstream tasks when a specific modality is removed during pretraining.

-Because downstream tasks use evaluation metrics with different units and scales, we normalize the impact using the relative percentage drop in performance.
-Formally, the importance score of modality $M_i$ on dataset $D_j$ is defined as:
+Since downstream tasks employ evaluation metrics with different units and scales, we first normalize performance gains to ensure comparability.
+Formally, the normalized value function of a modality subset $S$ on downstream dataset $D_j$ is defined as:

-where $\mathcal{P}_{\text{all}}^{(ij)}$ denotes the performance of the full Brain-OF model on dataset $D_j$, and $\mathcal{P}_{\text{ablated}}^{(ij)}$ denotes the performance when modality $M_i$ is excluded from pretraining.
-A positive value indicates that modality $M_i$ contributes constructively to task $D_j$.
-Notably, for lower-is-better metrics (e.g., MAE), $I_{M_i, D_j}$ is sign-flipped to preserve a consistent contribution direction.
+where $\mathcal{M} = \{M_{\text{fMRI}}, M_{\text{EEG}}, M_{\text{MEG}}\}$ is the set of all modalities used during joint pretraining, and $S \subseteq \mathcal{M}$ represents any subset (coalition) of these modalities. $P_j(S)$ denotes the downstream performance of the model pretrained on $S$, and $P_j(\emptyset)$ represents the baseline performance of a model trained from scratch (the empty coalition) on dataset $D_j$.
+By definition, $V_j(\emptyset) = 0$ indicates no pretraining gain, whereas $V_j(\mathcal{M}) = 1$ represents the total performance benefit derived from the omnifunctional joint pretraining.
+Higher values of $V_j(S)$ indicate greater gain derived from that specific subset of modalities.
+Notably, for lower-is-better metrics (e.g., MAE), the numerator and denominator are sign-flipped to preserve a consistent contribution direction.

-As shown in \cref{modality_importance}(a), the local importance heatmap reveals strong cross-modal dependencies across tasks. \cref{modality_importance}(b) further aggregates these scores to obtain the \emph{Global Modality Importance}.
-Overall, EEG contributes the most to general performance (score 3.87), followed by fMRI (3.54) and MEG (3.43), highlighting the complementary and non-dominant roles of all three modalities within Brain-OF.
+Based on this normalized value function, the Modality Shapley Value for modality $M_i$ on dataset $D_j$ is computed as its expected marginal contribution to the overall performance, weighted and summed over all possible modality coalitions:

+The Shapley value inherently satisfies the cooperative game theory properties of symmetry and additivity, ensuring that the total pretraining gain is fully decomposed across modalities:

+To complement this contribution analysis, the Relative Importance Score is introduced as a leave-one-out measure of modality dependence, quantifying the performance gain lost when modality $M_i$ is explicitly withheld.

+This metric evaluates how strongly the full Brain-OF depends on a single modality $M_i$ for task $D_j$.
+A positive score indicates that the modality contributes constructively to downstream performance.
+As above, lower-is-better metrics are adjusted to preserve consistent interpretation.